How Much Does Small Business Health Insurance Cost?Back

 Average Cost of Small Business Health Insurance

 In 2020, the average, annual premiums for employer-sponsored health insurance were $7,470 for single coverage and $21,342 for family coverage, according to a Kaiser Family Foundation survey.
-Since group health insurance is employer-sponsored, small businesses often ask employees to share in the costs.
-Most employees make a contribution toward the cost of their healthcare coverage premium, averaging about 17% for single coverage and 27% for families last year.
+Since group health insurance is employer-sponsored, small businesses often ask employees to share in the costs, which can help to reduce the overall cost for both employer and employee.
+Most employees make a contribution toward the cost of their healthcare coverage premiums, averaging about 17% for single coverage and 27% for families in 2022.

 How much health insurance costs your small business is dependent upon how much of the employee premium you opt to cover.
 The more an employee pays out-of-pocket, the less cost to your business.
 Other small business health insurance cost considerations include minimum participation, cost share and administrative costs.

 The ACA (Affordable Care Act) does not currently require employers with fewer than 50 full-time employees to provide group health insurance coverage.
+Any employee who works at least 30 hours a week is considered to be full time.
 Businesses with 50 or more full-time employees must provide affordable, minimum essential health insurance.

 Both businesses and individuals benefit from offering and participating in a group health insurance plan.
 For employees, group insurance is typically more affordable than an individual health insurance policy.
 Small businesses may qualify for tax credits and deductions.

-Offering health insurance is also critical to attracting and retaining top talent.
+For employees, offering health insurance is critical to attracting and retaining top talent.
 The Society for Human Resource Management (SHRM) estimates the average replacement cost of a salaried employee is equivalent to six to nine months’ salary.
 When small businesses think of health insurance as an investment, rather than simply an expense, the result can be higher-quality, longer-lasting employees.
 The happier employees are, the more productive they are, and that benefits your bottom line.

 Types of Healthcare Plans